tomwayson/ambitious-arcgis-app/workshop/1-building-an-app.md

 ### Use Pods

+- open IDE of choice to ambitious-arcgis-app folder
 - set `"usePods": true` in .ember-cli
 - move app/templates/application.hbs to app/application/template.hbs
 - delete the root level controllers, routes, and templates directories